 Yes, they certainly can!
 Despite the new restrictions established by the U.S. Government, travelling to Cuba is possible and fun.
 Since June 2019 there are 11 travel categories authorizing U.S. citizens to visit Cuba within the confines of the trade embargo.
 Travelers no longer need to obtain special licenses from the Office of Foreign Assets Control (OFAC), but to demonstrate that their itineraries fulfill the requirements of the category they chose.

-The Support for Cuban People is the broadest and most popular category by far.
-It aims to limit the profits of tourism for the Cuban government, favoring the development of the private sector.
+The Support for Cuban People category is the most popular by far and it aims is to help the private sector and local entrepreneurs.
 And, don’t worry, it’s very easy to plan a trip within those boundaries, especially with Espíritu Travel, a company dedicated to provide travelers with an authentic vision of Cuba.
 Our custom-made trips have a positive impact in each local community we visit, supporting the small entrepreneurial activity rising now in the island.

 How do I travel legally to Cuba?